dhartimistry/spring-task-scheduler/README.md

 - Task Scheduler - Runs a task every 5 seconds.
 - Resilient Task Scheduler - Implements retry logic for failures.

+  Additionally, it includes a QuoteService that runs a scheduled task at 8:00 AM daily, logging a random motivational quote each morning.

 ## Technologies Used
 - Java 17
 - Spring Boot